cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/ai-first/project-guidelines/_index.md

 All students of this class are doing a software project.

-- The final project is 40-50% of grade (depending on the number of homework assignments that are set)
+- The final project is 50% of grade

 - All projects must have a well-written report and may have a software component